alphagov/accessibility-community-notes-and-discussion/audits.md

 An accessibility audit does two things:

 1. First it identifies accessibility issues with your service;
-2. Then it confirms that you have resolved those issues.
+2. Then it confirms that you have resolved those issues that were identified.

 Use a third party agency that specialises in accessibility to audit your service.
 This will ensure that the accessibility audit is comprehensive and independent.